alextim/astro-lib/packages/astro-robots-txt/README.md

 Sitemap: https://example.com/sitemap.xml
 ```

-You can also check our [Astro Integration Documentation][astro-integration] for more on integrations.
+You can also check [Astro Integration Documentation](https://docs.astro.build/en/guides/integrations-guide/) for more on integrations.

 ## Configuration